 Top Trainers and Jockeys

 Amongst the trainers, Alain de Royer-Dupré and Francis-Henri Graffard are the only men to boast a strike rate of better than 20% over recent campaigns.
-This has been enough to register a small level stakes profit of £2 for Royer-Dupré, and almost £10 for Graffard.
+This has been enough to register a small level stakes net win of £2 for Royer-Dupré, and almost £10 for Graffard.
 In the big race of the Prix de l’Arc de Triomphe it is legendary French trainer Andre Fabre who is the man to have onside.
 The multiple French Champion trainer’s eight previous wins in Europe’s biggest race put him out in front in the all-time trainer’s table.

 Major Races at Longchamp